 d) The presence of relevant extensions in each certificate in the chain such as the extendedKeyUsage parameters of the leaf certificate must correspond to SFR-relevant functionality.
 For example, a peer acting as a web server should have TLS Web Server Authentication listed as an extendedKeyUsage parameter of its X.509v3 certificate.
 It shall be checked that the relevant extensions in each certificate in the chain such as the extendedKeyUsage parameters of the leaf certificate correspond to the SFR-relevant functionality they are used with.

-The notable exception to performing a Certificate Revocation Check is if an X.509v3 certificate is used as part of FPT_TST_EXT.2 Self-tests based on certificates.
-Since such checks are typically performed early during boot cycle, it might not be feasible to perform a revocation check.
-In such cases, the requirement to perform a revocation check as part of self-testing is waived.

 It is expected that revocation checking is performed when a certificate is used in an authentication step.
 It is expected that revocation checking is performed on both leaf and intermediate CA certificates when a leaf certificate is presented to the TOE as part of the certificate chain during authentication.
 Revocation checking of any CA certificate designated a trust anchor is not required.

 If the TOE implements mutual authentication or acts as a server, there is no expectation of performing any checks on TOE’s own leaf certificate during authentication.